Montevideo

 Regency Golf Hotel Urbano Mid-range

-A hushed four-star facing the Punta Carretas golf course: absolute calm, the rambla across the road and a hearty breakfast.
+A hushed four-star facing the golf course: absolute quiet, the rambla to cross and a generous breakfast.

 Check availability